 Once the patient is admitted to the rehabilitation center a normal routine of education and therapy gets established.
 Education in the form of introspection and honest evaluation is most prevalent in facilities of this type.
 Patients are taught about the vice they used and what it does to the body and mind.
 They are educated on the particulars so they can understand the chemistry of how their drug of choice interacted with their bodies.
 They will learn about what happens to the body if used isn’t terminated in an effort to drive home the impact of drugs on their lives.

 Individual counseling and group sessions are also a part of the rehabilitation process.
-The frequency of each vary from facility to facility, however each incorporate this method of discussion as a way to encourage patients to express why they did drugs and why they want to stop.
+The frequency of each vary from facility to facility, however, each incorporates this method of discussion as a way to encourage patients to express why they did drugs and why they want to stop.
 Many come into rehab in denial of the depth of their addiction.
 These sessions are designed to break through their denial and get to the core of the problem.
 Group sessions also let the patient see that they are not alone in their struggle.
 It teaches them to embrace each other and serve as a rock for mutual success.

 Therapy also provides coping mechanisms that can be used once the patient leaves the facility and goes back out into the world.
 Patients are taught how to identify instances where they may want to use drugs and are given coping mechanisms to help them avoid those situations and people.

 Sometimes family members are allowed to participate in patient treatment.
 This eliminates the alienated feeling some patients may feel by being separated from everything and everyone they know.

 Family members receive a similar education as the patient in that they learn about the intricacies of addiction and how to avoid pitfalls.
 This will better equip them to help the patient once they are ready to reenter the world and transition into active recovery.
 Family members also learn how their actions enabled the patient and ways to change that behavior moving forward.
 These sessions also allow family members to begin to heal from the suffering they have experienced because of the addiction.